Lexicon

 }

-Note: lookups represents the list of LexiconEntry objects.
-There can be many objects in the list.
+Please note: The lookups field represents the list of LexiconEntry objects.
+There can be many objects in the lookups list.

 Refs in WordForm

-The refs list is meant to be a way to further restrict the correspondence between the naturally occurring word in a given text and a LexiconEntry.
-While the word may appear in the same form throughout the Sefaria library, it may have different meanings based on the context or nature of the work within which it appears.
-The refs list will associate a given definition for a word with the instances in which it appears that word has identical meanings.
+The refs list is designed to further restrict the correspondence between naturally occurring words in a given text and a LexiconEntry.
+Though a word may appear identical in various sources in the Sefaria Library, it may have different meanings due to the specific context of the work within which it appears.
+The refs list associate a given definition for a word with the various instances in which it appears that the word in question has identical meanings.

-For example, if a word in Biblical Hebrew has a different meaning than when it appears in Modern Hebrew works, there will be separate WordForm objects: one representing the Biblical Hebrew word and associating it with refs from the Bible, and another representing the Modern Hebrew word and associating it with refs corresponding to its appearance in Modern Hebrew works.
+For example, if a word in biblical Hebrew has a different meaning it does in modern Hebrew works, there will be separate WordForm objects for each definition.
+The former object will represent the biblical Hebrew word and associating it with refs from the Bible, while the latter will represent the Modern Hebrew word and associate it with refs corresponding to its appearance in modern Hebrew works.

 Many-to-Many

-When querying for a WordForm for a given string, one may receive many results to enable maximum flexibility in representing natural language.
+When querying for a WordForm for a given string, one may receive many results.
+This is possible in order to enable maximum flexibility in representing natural language.

 Index